bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 ## BC DATA CATALOGUE EDITOR

 An Editor is someone who can create and maintain BC Data Catalogue records on behalf of a Data Custodian.
 Editors must be approved by the Data Custodian for the Branch/Division in which they will be creating and/or maintaining records.
-To request editing access within a Branch/Division in the BC Data Catalogue, see [How do I get authorization to publish records in the BC Data Catalogue?](faq.md#how-do-i-get-authorization-to-publish-records-in-the-bc-data-catalogue).
+To request editing access within a Branch/Division in the BC Data Catalogue, see [How do I get authorization to publish records in the BC Data Catalogue?](faq.md#how-do-i-get-authorization-to-publish-records-in-the-bc-data-catalogue)

 -----------------------

 ## METADATA CONTACTS

 Contacts listed in metadata records play a key role for end-users.
-When a question, issue or concern with a dataset arises, the best way to get resolution is to reach out to a Contact as listed in the metadata record.
+When a question, issue or concern with a dataset arises, the best way to get resolution is to reach out to a Contact in the metadata record.

 Contacts can be listed as Custodians, Business Experts, Distributors or Points of Contact.
 See the [Glossary](glossary.md) for the definition of these roles.